Azure/iot-plug-and-play-bridge/PnpBridge/ReadMe.md

 There are currently 3 discovery adapters in PnP Bridge:

 * WindowPnPDiscovery: Reports a PnP device based on a device class provided as part of PnP Bridge configuration
-* CameraDisovery: Reporta a camera on windows
+* CameraDisovery: Reports a camera on windows
 * SerialPnp: Reports a serial PnP device.
 This uses self describing Azure IoT PnP interface.

 Here's an example output of json message published by WindowPnPDiscovery adapter: